 - 1. Provide LAFCO with a plan for funding and providing fire and emergency services by May 2024.
 The plan should include any potentially required LAFCO actions. - 2.
-Provide LAFCO with a summary of revenues and expenditures for all LLADs by December 2023. - 3.
-Complete the FY2021-22 financial audit for the District and provide a copy to LAFCO by December 2023.
+Provide LAFCO with a summary of revenues and expenditures for all LLADs by January 2024. - 3.
+Complete the FY2021-22 financial audit for the District and provide a copy to LAFCO by January 2024. - 4.
+Provide LAFCO with current financials and a status update on fire services annually.
+A targeted MSR focusing on finances and fire services will be conducted in fall 2026.